mharen/mharen.github.io/blog/2009/2009-09-food-allergies-fun.md

 <font size="1">(Charlotte pictured, not Maya)</font>&#160;

-Maya <strong>loves</strong> them.
+Maya **loves** them.
 So, Progresso, thanks for the coupons and the toys—I guess we’re even.
 I wish I could feed your product to my child, though!

 ---